epfahl/rationalize/README.md

 # Todo

-`Rationalize` grew from a specific use case.
-But...
+`Rationalize` grew from a specific use case, but it could be generalized to be a more complete library for working with rational numbers.
+Possibilities for extending `Rationalize` include

-- Adaptively compute the maximum denominator based on the size of the decimal.
+- adaptively computing the maximum denominator based on the size of the decimal.
-- Add more utilities for working with rational numbers (e.g., add, multiply, divide, subtract), and bring these into the top-level API.
+- adding more utilities for working with rational numbers (e.g., add, multiply, divide, subtract), and bringing these into the top-level API.